Han-12318/ERTs_code/README.md

-The warehouse contains ert* matlab based simulation experiment code and results, as well as the comparative experiment environment in the real world environment.
+The warehouse contains ERT* matlab based simulation experiment code and results, as well as the comparative experiment environment in the real world environment.